30 September 2023

 • Abandoned Construction

 A construction declared cancelled, by the operator, authorities, regulators, etc. or through any other official decision, or listed as “cancelled” in IAEA-PRIS.
 Some cancellations have been listed in the IAEA publication series “Nuclear Power Reactors in the World” (Reference Data Series No 2) that are not yet included in the WNISR database.
-This includes non-official abandonments, for which WNISR has determined that there is de facto no active construction and no prospect of restart.
+This includes non-official abandonments for which WNISR has determined that there is de facto no active construction and no prospect of restart.

 Reactor Startup (Grid Connection)

 The WNISR definition of reactor startup is its grid connection.
 In the case of reactor construction, the expected startup date is not always expressed in terms of grid connection, but also as “commissioning”, “completion”, “commercial operation”, or other, similar terminology.
 Expected startup is not always connected to a precise date; rather, it can be general as in “early 2021” or as in “second semester 2023”.
-WNISR uses “best estimates”, based on a variety of sources, when providing expected startup dates, as of January 2023, unless otherwise noted.
+WNISR uses “best estimates”, based on a variety of sources, when providing expected startup dates, as of 31 December 2023, unless otherwise noted.

 Construction Time (Duration Since First Construction Start)